 This wallet features parachute polyester stitching, cash slot and durable pigskin liner.
 It holds up to 12 card’s once its fully broken in.
 Frequent metro or pass card users love using the I.D. window to quickly scan their passes without pulling the card completely out of the wallet.

 Here’s a run down of it by Dave at Saddleback:

 Saddleback Leather Medium Bifold: Backed with a 100 year warranty Saddleback’s slim profile bifold strikes a really nice balance of form and function.
 I’m partial to their medium bifold.
-Full Grain leather, RFID.
+Full-Grain leather, RFID.
 The wallet has 6 card slots and 2 hidden slots behind the cards.

 Some reviewers complained about a design flaw that caused some credit cards to crack.
 Saddleback has rectified the problem and even replaced the wallets of affected customers with the updated version.
-Now that all the kinks are worked out this thing will last a lifetime no problem.

-Here’s Dave’s quick overview:
+Here’s Dave’s quick overview of it:

 Mr Lentz offers a 100+ year warranty on wallets(similar to Saddleback) but I doubt you’ll ever need to use it.
 Enjoy the simple beauty of a well made cowboy wallet and relish the character your wallet takes on as the classic patina look develops.

 Classic Journeyman by Pad & Quill:

 For the price, this wallet brings way more features to the table.
 Turned edges, embossed card slot lips, accent stitching, a beautifully embossed logo (inside and out) and it’s available in 4 colours(Chestnut, Whiskey, Chocolate, and Galloper Black).